How to Take Care of Porcelain Veneers

 Don’t Chew Ice or Use Your Teeth as Tools

 While porcelain veneers are durable, they’re not invincible.
 When you chew ice, you’re more likely to chip your veneers and ruin the appearance of your smile.
 We also recommend you don’t chew popcorn kernels, hard candies, or other foods that could chip your dental veneers.

 You’ll also need to avoid using your teeth as tools.
 For example, you could accidentally damage your dental veneers while trying to pry off a bottle cap with your teeth.

 We recommend you have a professional teeth cleaning and oral examination every 6 months to protect your oral health.
 During a teeth cleaning, one of our dental hygienists will be able to gently scrape away plaque and tartar.
 Our dentist also uses these appointments to closely monitor the condition of your porcelain veneers.

 The best way to maintain healthy teeth and gums after the veneers procedure is to keep an oral hygiene routine.
 Brushing your teeth twice a day and other good dental habits help remove plaque so you can avoid cavities and gum disease.
 Porcelain veneers are more likely to last longer when the rest of the mouth is healthy.

 If you have any questions, please do not hesitate to call our office.
 We would be more than happy to help you on your journey to improving your oral health and overall wellbeing.
 It is always our goal to help patients maintain healthy smiles for life!

-Dr. Donald VanderLinde and Dr. Alexandra Dodds are cosmetic dentists in Grand Rapids, MI.
+Dr. Alexandra Dodds is a cosmetic dentist in Grand Rapids, MI.
 To request an appointment and learn if you’re a candidate for porcelain veneers, call Renew Family Dental at (616) 245-3205.

 This blog post has been updated.